 Tony Duran, 505-768-3189, City Council Services

-The Volcano Heights Sector Development Plan (SDP) envisions a mixed-use, walkable environment for existing and future residents and visitors as part of a larger strategy to reduce traffic congestion on the West Side and on the limited river crossings now and in the future.
+The Volcano Heights SDP is a Rank 3 plan, including goals, policies, and regulations, for an area of approximately 570 acres on the City’s Northwest Mesa, west of the volcanic Escarpment in the Petroglyph National Monument.
+The plan envisions a mixed-use, walkable environment for existing and future residents and visitors as part of a larger strategy to reduce traffic congestion on the West Side and on the limited river crossings now and in the future.

 On February 6, 2014, the Environmental Planning Commission (EPC) voted to recommend approval of text amendments submitted by the Planning Department for the Volcano Heights SDP.